Rahs0601/AI_Engineer_Path/3_Machine_Learning/1_Supervised_Learning/supervised_learning_concepts.md

     *   **Multiple Linear Regression**: Multiple independent variables.
     *   **Assumptions**: Linearity, independence of errors, homoscedasticity, normality of residuals.
 *   **Polynomial Regression**: Models non-linear relationships by fitting a polynomial equation.
-*   **Decision Tree Regressor**: Uses a tree-like model of decisions and their possible consequences.
+*   **Decision Tree Regressor**: Uses a tree-like model of decisions and their possible consequences, splitting data based on features to predict a continuous output.
-*   **Random Forest Regressor**: Ensemble method that builds multiple decision trees and averages their predictions.
+*   **Random Forest Regressor**: An ensemble method that builds multiple decision trees during training and outputs the mean prediction of the individual trees.
+It helps to reduce overfitting and improve accuracy.
 *   **Support Vector Regression (SVR)**: An extension of Support Vector Machines for regression tasks.
+It finds a hyperplane that best fits the data points, allowing for a certain margin of error (epsilon) and penalizing errors outside this margin.

 #### B. Classification Algorithms

 *   **Logistic Regression**: Despite its name, it's a classification algorithm.
 It models the probability of a binary outcome using a logistic function.
     *   **Binary Classification**: Two classes.
     *   **Multinomial Logistic Regression**: More than two classes.
-*   **K-Nearest Neighbors (KNN)**: Classifies a data point based on the majority class among its `k` nearest neighbors in the feature space.
+*   **K-Nearest Neighbors (KNN)**: A non-parametric, instance-based learning algorithm that classifies a data point based on the majority class among its `k` nearest neighbors in the feature space.
 *   **Decision Tree Classifier**: Similar to the regressor, but for classification.
-Splits data based on features to classify.
+It constructs a tree-like model of decisions and their possible consequences, splitting data based on features to classify into discrete categories.
-*   **Random Forest Classifier**: Ensemble method using multiple decision trees to improve accuracy and reduce overfitting.
+*   **Random Forest Classifier**: An ensemble method that uses multiple decision trees to improve accuracy and reduce overfitting.
+It works by building a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
-*   **Support Vector Machine (SVM)**: Finds the optimal hyperplane that best separates data points into different classes.
+*   **Support Vector Machine (SVM)**: A powerful algorithm that finds the optimal hyperplane that best separates data points into different classes by maximizing the margin between the classes.
+It can handle both linear and non-linear classification using kernel tricks.
 *   **Naive Bayes**: A family of probabilistic classifiers based on applying Bayes' theorem with strong (naive) independence assumptions between the features.
+It is simple, fast, and often performs well on text classification and spam detection.
+    *   **Gaussian Naive Bayes**: Assumes features follow a Gaussian distribution.
+    *   **Multinomial Naive Bayes**: Suitable for discrete counts, often used in text classification.
+    *   **Bernoulli Naive Bayes**: Suitable for binary/boolean features.

 ### 5. Loss Functions (Cost Functions)